solidjs/solid-docs-legacy/langs/en/guides/typescript.md

 that the variable must be defined), when in fact the `ref` attribute tells Solid to set _the variable_ later on.

+With this pattern, TypeScript will correctly flag any accidental uses of the refs inside the body of the function (before the JSX block where they get defined).
+However, TypeScript currently does not flag use of refs inside `createMemo` and `createRenderEffect`, even though they won't be defined there, so you still need to be careful.

 ## Control Flow Narrowing